Skip to content

 To use the system version of tool <name> instead of an asdf managed version you can set the version for the tool to system.

-Set system with either global, local or shell as outlined in Set Current Version section above.
+Set system with either asdf set or via environment variable as outlined in Set Version section above.

 shell